Health Services will start administering flu shots in October. The annual flu shots will be available for $20 to all students, staff, and faculty.

 Which flu shot do you have?

-CLU Health Services gives one type of flu shot.
+Health Services gives one type of flu shot.
 It is the inactivated flu vaccine given by injection.
 We do not have the nasal vaccine or the High-Dose vaccine.
 We apologize for not having choices but must make our purchasing decisions based on which vaccine will cover the most people as well as the cost of the vaccine.
 Specifically our flu shot is Fluzone Quadrivalent by Sanofi Pasteur.
-It provides protection against four influenza strains: [for 2016-2017 flu shot: A/California/07/2009 (H1N1), A/Hong Kong/4801/2014 X-263B (H3N2), B/Phuket/3073/2013 (B Yamagata lineage) and B/Brisbane/60/2008 (B Victoria lineage)].
+It provides protection against four influenza strains: [for 2017-2018 inactivated influenza vaccine: A/Michigan/45/2015 (H1N1), A/Hong Kong/4801/2014 X-263B (H3N2), B/Phuket/3073/2013 (B Yamagata lineage) and B/Brisbane/60/2008 (B Victoria lineage)].
 We do not administer the High-Dose flu vaccine or the nasal flu vaccine.

 Does the shot contain thimerosal?

 No. Our flu shots do not contain the preservative thimerosal.